Gar Heard: Phoenix Suns

-The Suns played the Boston Celtics in the 1976 NBA finals, losing the series 4–2.
-Heard played more minutes than any other Sun during the six-game series, averaging 13.5 points, 9.3 rebounds, 1.7 steals and 1.7 blocks per game.
+The Suns played the Boston Celtics in the 1976 NBA finals, losing the series in six games.
+Heard played more minutes than any other Sun during the six-game series (40.0 per game), and averaged 13.5 points, 9.3 rebounds, 1.7 steals, and 1.7 blocks per game.
+He played 61 of a possible 63 minutes in the triple overtime Game 5 of that series, setting an NBA record for minutes played at the time.
+He also made a game-tying shot during the second overtime of that game, which has become one of the most famous plays in NBA history.

 The Shot

-Game 5 against the Celtics is often rated as the greatest, or one of the greatest, NBA finals game in history.
+Game 5 of the 1976 NBA Finals between the Suns and Celtics, played on June 4, 1976, is often rated as the greatest, or one of the greatest, NBA finals game in history.
 The Celtics won the game 128–126 in triple-overtime.
 It is the end of the second overtime period, including an extraordinary shot from Heard with one second left in the period, that has been the object of particular focus.

-With four or five seconds left in double overtime, after a steal by Paul Westphal, the Suns took a 110–109 lead.
-Future Celtic hall of famer John Havlicek raced down the floor and made a running 15 foot one-handed shot with two seconds remaining, giving Boston a one-point advantage (111–110).
-The Celtics' timekeeper then ran the clock out instead of stopping it after a made basket, per league rules.
-The Boston Garden crowd erupted, believing the game was over, and the Celtics themselves actually went back to their locker room.
+With four or five seconds left in double overtime, after a steal by the Suns' Paul Westphal, the Suns took a 110–109 lead.
+Future Celtic Hall of Famer John Havlicek raced down the floor and made a running 15-foot one-handed shot with two seconds remaining, giving Boston a one-point advantage (111–110).
+The Celtics' timekeeper then ran the game clock out to no time remaining, instead of stopping the game clock after a made basket per league rules.
+The Boston Garden crowd erupted, believing the game was over.
+The Celtics immediately went to the locker room.
+Celtic forward Don Nelson later explained that former Celtic coach and then Celtic executive Red Auerbach had trained Celtics teams to go to the locker room in these kinds of situations to put pressure on the officials by making it difficult to call the Celtics back out to the court.
+As Nelson later stated about Game 5, "'We didn't think they'd have the guts to bring us back out, but they did'".
 Legend has it that Havlicek had actually taken the tape off his ankles by this stage.